lkpanganiban/python-data-wrangling-tutorial/README.md

 - Matplotlib

 ## Exercises
 This repository contains the notebooks used for web scraping and data wrangling sessions.

+### Python 101
-This also contains a `Python 101` notebook which provides crash course to the participant about Python as a programming language.
+The `Python 101` notebook that provides crash course to the participant about Python as a programming language.

+### Web Scraping
+The `Web Scraping` notebook is a tutorial that focuses on the workflow of web scraping using `beautifulsoup4` and `requests` libraries.
+This targets a `Wikipedia` page to scrape, extract and store the data into a CSV file.

+### Data Wrangling
+The `Data Wrangling` notebook provides a workflow in transforming data into various formats and also a way to visualize these data.
+The main libraries to be used here is `pandas` and `matplotlib`.